FreeCodeCampGuam/A-Club/PITCHME.md

 Now, let's choose a character!

-Once you click one of them, you'll see the character number here
+Once you click one of them, you'll see the character number here:

 ![](assets/value.png)

-The number indicated is the one we need.
+The number indicated is the one we'll put in the code.
 In the image above, the number of the character is 1.

 +++